 Genealogy societies are a great resource for family historians whether you are a beginner or advanced.
 Genealogical societies are formed for a variety of reasons.
 They can be created around a common lineage (Mayflower Society), surname (Descendants of John Simmons), ethnicity (American Historical Society of Germans from Russia), geographical research locality (Adams County Genealogical Society), or current place of residence (Utah Genealogical Association).

 To find a genealogical society, you could do an Internet search using the terms that best describe what you are looking for in a society.
 Additionally, there are several resources that list some of the best genealogical societies.
 Most of the large commercial online genealogical sites such as FamilySearch.org will have information about different societies in their community or wiki pages.
 Cyndi’s List is another example of a site that maintains fairly comprehensive reference lists.
-Lastly, if the society is a member of the Federation of Genealogical Societies (FGS), you will find information about it at http://fgs.org.
+Lastly, if the society is a member of the Federation of Genealogical Societies (FGS), you will find information about that society on the FGS website.

 If you’ve decided that you’d like to join a society and have decided which one you’d like to join but are unsure if it is worth your investment, many of them will allow you to subscribe to their newsletter.
 In fact, many of them have blogs that you can follow, Facebook pages that you can monitor, and web sites to peruse.
 All of these will allow you get to know the society and its members and this will help you determine if it is right for you.
 Arrange to attend one of their meetings prior to joining and ask questions as you get to know people.

 If you are still not sure that your level of participation will be equal to the cost of the membership fee, consider that your fee is typically used for a good cause in promoting the mission of the society and that your added participation may bring something new to the table that the society was previously lacking.